gehami/Youth-Needs-Map/README.md

 # Notice:

 All files in "RDS files" folder have been removed due to concerns about releasing data.
 While no data is personal or identfiable, it does include demographic data such as race, which is not included in the maps directly.
 Data may be added here following City approval.

+## Final App Deliverable
+Works straight out of the box.
+Make sure to have R installed